As such, I came up with a reasonable guide for those who have a limited time but wants to explore what Legazpi City has to offer.

 By the way. if you’re wondering why there’s a police man sitting behind me, he wanted to have a photo with me thats why he’s there.
 Anything to cheer up our protectors.

-After all those, the adventure begins!
+After all those,

 We didn’t have to worry about the documentation of our adventure.
 The tour guides did it for us.
 We just handed them our cameras and smartphones.